aoriens/news-service/README.md

 - `news_id` - the identifier of a commented [News](#News) article.
 An integer,
   required.
 - `text` - the comment body text.
 A string, required.
 - `author` - a user who created the comment.
-If the user is missing or null, the comment is posted anonymously.
-A [User](#User), optional.
+It may be a [User](#User) entity, string `ANONYMOUS` if the comment is posted anonymously, or string `DELETED` if the comment is posted by a deleted user.
+This is a required field.
 - `created_at` - date and time time the comment is posted at.
 A [UTCTime](#UTCTime), required.